Ansirk-G/Ansirk-G/README.md

 * Generating combinations for the form consisting of 5 fields.
 See [the script for MS PICT](https://drive.google.com/file/d/1jG72-v808dXlvSxcC6EYkiaZNbZZTeIB/view?usp=sharing) and [the results of the script execution](https://drive.google.com/file/d/1WlKu_FRv-kSVPPoQlL-7wz6CXqr9f2bi/view?usp=sharing).

 ## Sources that I use to learn
-(https://www.guru99.com/software-testing.html) GURU99 website (in English) - an excellent webpage for a very beginners.
+- (https://www.guru99.com/software-testing.html) GURU99 website (in English) - an excellent webpage for beginners.
 It explains the general of software testing, basic techniques in software testing, and practice project provide by GURU99.

+- (https://www.youtube.com/@BincangQA) youtube channel BincangQA (in Bahasa Indonesia) - an excellent youtube channel for beginners.
+It explains QA testing tutorials with various types and tools, such as manual testing, Cucumber Selenium JAVA, BDD Gherkin, POSTMAN API, Automation Test using Karate, and general things about QA.

+- (https://www.youtube.com/@ngetest) youtube channel NgeTest Bareng Fachrul (in Bahasa Indonesia) -It explains general things in the field of Software Quality Assurance (SQA) and shares experiences, tips and tricks to become a professional Software Quality Assurance (SQA).